Aninstance/zws-wordpress-contacts-database/readme.txt

 Support and/or implementation of feature requests are not guaranteed, however comments and/or requests for free support are welcome.

-For premium support, please contact the author via the plugin website: https://www.zaziork.com/contact
+For premium support, please contact the author at productions@aninstance.com